levoxtrip/PKB/docs/topics/strive.md

 Instead of, “I have to do this project,” say, “I get to do this project.”

+Your project or problem should always be connected to something larger - a bigger question, an overarching idea, an inspring goal.
+Whenever your work feels stale, you must return to the larger purpose and goal.

 ### Debrief

 Debrief after every mission/projects - allows to identify what went wrong and how I can improve